Spiritual Orishas -Santeria Saints

 In Santeria, Oshun, also spelled Ochun or Oxum, has been syncretized with La Virgen de la Caridad del Cobre or Our Lady of Charity-see picture on the right.

-Abdominal area is sacred to Oshun.
-Those experiencing abdominal illnesses or operations should seek out Oshun’s help.
+The abdominal area is sacred to Oshun.
+Those experiencing abdominal problems should seek out Oshun’s help.

 Her feast day is September 8, color is yellow, day of the week is Saturday, and number is five.

 According to Luisah Teish, Jambalaya-the Natural Woman’s Book, Oshun is associated with a new crescent moon and Venus.

 An altar dedicated to Oshun is more than likely to contain the following: a mirror, a fan, a piece of coral, gold, copper and a tortoiseshell comb.

 Offerings to Oshun, just to mention a few, consist of honey cakes, pumpkins and honey.

 In Santería, Yemaya has been syncretized with Our Lady of Regla- see picture on right.

 She is the mother of all living things, and has been around from the beginning of all creations.
 It is believed that all things emanate from her, including all the orishas.